Romfos/AutoTests.Framework/README.md

 You can find example in Boostrap.Tests project

 Basic steps:
-1) Create and configure basic specflow project
+1) Create unit test project
 2) Add AutoTests.Framework.All nuget package
+3) Add additional specflow nuget packages for unit test provider (SpecFlow.MsTest and SpecFlow.Tools.MsBuild.Generation for mstest)
-3) Register container in specflow hooks (you can find example in test project) ...
+4) Configure AutoTests app in specflwo hooks (you can find example in Boostrap.Tests) ...
 Profit